williamcaseylucas/trello-clone/my-app/README.md

 - (name) -> exclude from urls
 - \_name -> anything inside is excluded
 - add images to next.config.js through remotePatterns

+# Nextjs SSR

+- Can now create server components within server-side rendered applications by using 'use server'
+- Can use revalidatePath() to refetch when update occurs

 # tailwind